mozguletz/kodipvrserver/README.md

-AceProxy: Ace Stream HTTP Proxy
+New PVR backend for XBMC based on AceProxy: Ace Stream HTTP Proxy
+TODO: update later
 ===============================
 AceProxy allows you to watch [Ace Stream](http://acestream.org/) live streams or BitTorrent files over HTTP.
 It's written in Python + gevent and should work on both Linux and Windows (Mac OS should work too, but was not tested)